akka-js/akka.js/StreamDemoNotes.md

 Changed FlowNames(system).name.copy(namePrefix))
 to SeqActorName(namePrefix)).
 3. ActorMaterializerImpl.scala
-	1.  removed TLS Module in materialize
+	1. In the method materializeAtomic removed the case for TLS Module
-	2. in actor of removed else case  in RepointableActorRef
+	2. In the actorOf in the case for RepointableActorRef if the actorCell is not started call point
 3. Attributes
 	1. Removed the Java API  getAttribute calls and reimplemented where the Scala calls were dependent
 	2. Implemented URLEncoder to ScalaJS URIUtils.encodeURI(n)
 3. FramingTruncation AsPublisher
 	1. Java enums.
-Converted naively.
+Converted to Scala naively.
 4. GraphInterpreter
 	1. scala.concurrent.forkjoin.ThreadLocalRandom
  to java.util.concurrent.ThreadLocalRandom